-Protocol: Students will eat lunch at their assigned seats in their classrooms or outdoors as much as possible when weather permits.
+Protocol: Students will eat lunch at their assigned seats in their classrooms or assigned outdoor areas as much as possible when weather permits.
 The hot lunch program will have lunch delivered to classrooms by an aide masked and gloved.
 Students will put their trash in their class/room trash can.